Samson-Remai/Samson-Remai/README.md

--  Hi, I’m @Samson-Remai
+-  Hey, I’m Samson Remai
--  I’m majoring in statistics
+-  I’m a Statistics major with a concentration in Machine Learning
-- How to reach me ig: @samsonremai
+- You can reach me at samsonremai@gmail.com

 <!---
 Samson-Remai/Samson-Remai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.